 Boarding schools in the Netherlands are one of the options if you’re considering private schooling for your children.
 Here’s what you need to know about their curriculum, activities, application process, and fees.

 Around two-thirds of children attend private or independent schools in the Netherlands.
 One option for both local and expat children is one of the boarding schools in the Netherlands.
 At boarding schools, pupils live and study together for most of the year and learn both academically and socially.

 Expatica explains what to expect at a Dutch boarding school and how to apply for a place.

 Differences between standard schools and boarding schools in the Netherlands

 Boarding schools in the Netherlands are privately-owned, independent schools.
 The main difference between boarding schools and other private schools is that boarding schools offer full-time or part-time boarding for students; students can live on campus rather than return home at the end of the school day.
 Students generally spend term time living at the boarding school and will return home during holiday times.
 Boarding schools sometimes offer holiday camps, too.

 The curriculum in Dutch boarding schools

 Some teach in English to students in four stages: primary (ages 4–11), middle school (11–14), upper secondary (14–16) and the International Baccalaureate (IB) diploma program (16-19).
 There is also sometimes an additional one-year IB foundation program for those who need additional support before the full IB program.

 After-school activities in boarding schools in the Netherlands

 As boarding schools are live-in arrangements, students can try a range of activities beyond academic learning.
-Boarding schools in the Netherlands offer a variety of sports and cultural activities and excursions designed to broaden the minds of students, equip them with additional skills and help them to build relationships with each other.
+Boarding schools in the Netherlands offer a variety of sports, cultural activities, and excursions.
+These are designed to broaden the minds of students, equip them with additional skills and help them to build relationships with each other.